NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Comments and Evaluation of CEEQUAL_IDL_H00142885_Ahmed Heiba

-The spreadsheet in the Supplementary evidence shows my understanding of CEEQUAL analysis and scoring system including how it works.
-I worked out what evidence still needs to be provided in order to claim the score.
+The spreadsheet in the Supplementary evidence shows my understanding of the CEEQUAL analysis and scoring system, including how it works.
+I determined what evidence still needs to be provided to claim the score.

-I understand that there is still a lot to do in order to be capable enough to take the role of an assessor and verifier so I plan to do this through additional training and experience.
-The research and evaluation of different indicator sets helped me learn about the selection of proper indicator sets to facilitate accurate measurement of sustainability in projects.
-The research on the pros and cons strengthened my understanding of the various limitations and strengths of indicator types and how they contributed to measurement systems.
-As my supplementary evidence suggests, my CEEQUAL assessment helped me a great deal in measuring sustainability using a set of indicators while realizing their potential strengths and weaknesses.
+I understand there is still a lot to do to be capable enough to be an assessor and verifier, so I plan to do this through additional training and experience.
+The research and evaluation of different indicator sets helped me learn about selecting proper indicators to facilitate accurate measurement of project sustainability.
+The research on the pros and cons strengthened my understanding of indicator types' various limitations and strengths and how they contributed to measurement systems.
+As my supplementary evidence suggests, my CEEQUAL assessment helped me greatly in measuring sustainability using a set of indicators while realizing their potential strengths and weaknesses.
 The assessment has broadened my knowledge and expertise regarding using an effective indicator set and how it can be further refined to enhance accurate measurement.

-The core elements that have a direct impact on sustainability are people, economy and the environment and the idea is to achieve a harmonious balance between these critical aspects as they formulate the essence of sustainable development.
-Achieving the optimal balance between these variables would ensure a positive influence on the resulting output variables like the society, earth and profitability.
-When measuring sustainability for a project, It is important that the balance of these elements be truly assessed and further recommendations for improvements be defined through the use of a sophisticated measurement tool.
-For this purpose an optimum indicator set has to be defined including the use of a refined tool that allows the measurement of such metrics accurately predicting desired results.
+The core elements that directly impact sustainability are people, economy and the environment, and the idea is to achieve a harmonious balance between these critical aspects as they formulate the essence of sustainable development.
+Achieving the optimal balance between these variables would positively influence output variables like society, earth and profitability.
+When measuring sustainability for a project, It is important that the balance of these elements be truly assessed and further recommendations for improvements be defined using a sophisticated measurement tool.
+For this purpose, an optimum indicator set has to be defined, including using a refined tool that allows measuring such metrics to predict desired results accurately.

-Through the use of this tool the environmental aspects of the civil engineering project A470 were analyzed and based on the initial and potential scoring, further improvements were highlighted.
-An assessment tool should be able to highlight and measure all necessary aspects of sustainability and by using the CEEQUAL tool I was able to evaluate most of the required aspects to accurately depict feasibility of the development endeavor.
-Areas that were measured for the specific project using CEEQUAL including categories like project environmental management, land use, landscape, biodiversity and ecology, archaeological and cultural heritage, use of materials, water use, energy, waste, transport, nuisance to neighbors and community issues.
-Results highlighted in the table below through section percentage scores.
+Using this tool, the environmental aspects of the civil engineering project A470 were analyzed, and further improvements were highlighted based on the initial and potential scoring.
+An assessment tool should be able to highlight and measure all necessary aspects of sustainability, and by using the CEEQUAL tool, I was able to evaluate most of the required aspects to depict the feasibility of the development endeavour accurately.
+Areas that were measured for the specific project using CEEQUAL include categories like project environmental management, land use, landscape, biodiversity and ecology, archaeological and cultural heritage, use of materials, water use, energy, waste, transport, a nuisance to neighbours and community issues.
+Results are highlighted in the table below through section percentage scores.

 CEEQUAL analysis of case study “A470 Lledr Valley Improvement” was completed